QueenBeeSC/swarm.city-Terminal/README.md

 <br>

-Send SWT tokens | Receive SWT tokens
+Send SWT | Receive SWT
 --------------- | ------------------
-click on SWT token balance > send SWT > enter amount > enter shortcode or public address of receiver | click on SWT token balance > shortcode > copy and paste to the sender before the code expires
+click on SWT balance > send SWT > enter amount > enter shortcode or public address of receiver | click on SWT balance > shortcode > copy and paste to the sender before the code expires

 <br>